The most common worms affecting cats are roundworms and tapeworms.

 Cats may have worms without showing any specific symptoms, but you often detect it by noticing worms in your cat’s feces or vomit.
 The cat may also show signs of weight loss, develop dull coat or vomiting or have diarrhea.

-HOW YOU CAN REDUCE THE RISK OF YOUR CAT BECOMING INFECTED AND THAT THE WORM SPREADS
+HOW TO REDUCE THE RISK OF YOUR CAT BECOMING INFECTED AND STOPPING THE WORM SPREADING

 Cats can be infected by worm in different ways.